Dawson Pass

 Sitting in the lush green valley below the pass is Nyack Creek and Nyack Lakes.
 The U-shaped valley through which the creek flows was carved by glaciers during the most recent ice age, which ended almost 12,000 years ago.

-Hikers should be properly prepared for the elements at Dawson Pass.
+Hikers should be properly prepared for all the elements at Dawson Pass.
 The pass is famous for bone-chilling winds that frequent this area - even on warm summer days.
 Wind gusts in the Two Medicine area have been clocked at more than 100 miles per hour.
 Hikers should dress appropriately, and may want to consider using trekking poles to help with balance in the event of strong winds.

 A popular option for many hikers is to continue on towards Pitamakan Pass, and then return back down to the Two Medicine Campground through the Dry Fork Valley.
 In the photo above Flinsch Peak is the mountain on the far right.
 After ascending Dawson Pass, the trail continues along the left side of this mountain, and then circles around Mt.
 Morgan just behind it, before reaching Pitamakan Pass.
 The total roundtrip length for this loop hike is 15.7 miles, assuming you take the shuttle boat.
 Additionally, you’ll have to tack on another 0.7 miles to your overall mileage if you don’t have transportation between the two trailheads.
 Another option is to begin and end your trip from the campground, which has a total roundtrip length of roughly 17.6 miles.